Speaking To Engage And Influence

 Consider the following:

 • Tone – Your tone of voice plays a significant role in engaging your audience.
-If you speak in a monotone manner, it can make your message less engaging and might cause your audience to lose interest.
-Conversely, by varying your tone of voice and infusing energy into your speech, you can create a more captivating and engaging delivery.
+If you speak in a monotone manner, it can make your message less engaging and it might cause your audience to lose interest.
+Conversely, by varying your tone of voice and infusing energy into your speaking, you can create a more captivating and engaging delivery.
 Your enthusiasm and energy are contagious, and they can help keep your audience attentive and interested.

-• Authenticity – Being engaging also means staying true to ourselves and being authentic.
+• Authenticity – Being engaging also means staying true to ourselves.
 It’s important not to come across as fake or scripted.
-Instead, we should relax and embrace our true selves when speaking to engage and influence.
+Instead, we should relax and embrace our true selves and believe what we’re saying.
 Both Jessica and Lung emphasized the importance of authenticity during the Soulcast Media | LIVE.
 If we try to memorize a script, we may appear insincere, causing our audience to disengage.
-Authenticity is key, as the audience can sense when we’re not being genuine.

 Employing positive body language, staying authentic, and infusing energy into our presentations are effective ways to keep our audience engaged and attentive.
 These strategies not only make our message more relatable and approachable but also help establish a connection with our audience, making them more likely to stay engaged throughout our presentation.

-3. Practice
+2. Practice

 Consider the following:

 When it comes to engaging and influencing through our speaking, it all boils down to the connection we build with our audience, whether it’s just one person or a whole auditorium.
+Remember, engaging others is a skill.
+Practicing these tips can ensure you continue to captivate an audience, whether it’s one, two or two-hundred people.

 If you want to see the full LIVE version of Jessica and Lung’s conversation, check out Jessica’s Youtube Channel.